JakobStein/BattleShips/README.md

 # BattleShips
 Java-based Battleships project, written using BlueJ for Jakob Stein's end of year coursework for "Introduction to Programming" module at Durham University in 2013.
+Game version does not allow touching ship placement.

 BattleShips Strategy:
 Grid of numbers= sum of possible ways a ship could fit there.